langflow-ai/langflow/docs/docs/Workspace/workspace-api.md

 ## Send image files to your flow with the API

+In addition to messages, you can also send images to the Langflow API.

 1. To send an image to your flow with the API, POST the image file to the `v1/files/upload` endpoint of your flow.

 ```curl